inkytonik/kiama/wiki/ParserCombs.md

 lazy val keyword : Parser[String] = "if[^a-zA-Z]"
 ```

-Again, this can be extended to multiple keywords.
-In Kiama versions
+Again, this can be extended to multiple keywords. `Parsers`
-after 1.3.0, the `ParserUtilities` trait provides an operation called
-`keywords` to make it easy to apply this approach.
+provides an operation called `keywords` to make it easy to apply this approach.

 This approach is not without flaws.
 It requires the keywords to be
 repeated, once in the place where they are actually parsed and once